o0101/servedata/README.md

 ## Use cases

-This uses stbudb as a database.
+This uses the SirDB as a database.
 This would be acceptable for user account related use cases for a moderate number of users (up to 100k), or for user content and data related use cases for a smaller number of less frequent users (up to 5k).
 Mitigations such as vertical scaling, and using a ramdisk (with scheduled saves to hard disk) can increase performance.

 For apps with a large number of users performing many operations on data and content, a separate database for content and data (separate to user account data) will be good.